 The quality has not changed.
 Popularly a chicken dish, Shizuku’s tatsuta-age was made with battered and fried Oregon rock cod.
 The fish, tasty enough from marinade, perked up with an untraditional dipping sauce of bird’s-eye chiles and lemon juice.

 Udon has always been one of Chef Naoko’s specialties.
-It’s probable that the then Chef Naoko Café and now Shizuku has the best in the city.
+It’s likely that the then Chef Naoko Café and now Shizuku has the best in the city.
 The noodles are freshly made with perfect substance and chew.
 Chicken, dried bonito and kombu form the basis of the broth.
 The one that filled Prawn Tempura Udon was subtly flavored with hints of lemon peel.
 A superb batter, light, crispy and not in the least greasy, coated the tempura, served on the side.

-It’s gratifying to experience firsthand that Tamura-san is still at the top of her game.
+It’s gratifying that Tamura-san is still at the top of her game.
 Based on the menu changes for Shizuku, she has the opportunity to demonstrate her creativity and skill even more, especially with omakase.
 Her calling card is the imaginative and deliberate use of fresh, unadulterated, untreated and vetted local ingredients in traditional Japanese cooking (for example, visible rolled oats from Bob’s Red Mill, based in nearby Milwaukie, fleck the tonkatsu batter).
 She’s a bold experimenter, like when she makes miso from ingredients other than white soy beans.
 Aside from Ota Farms tofu (also in Portland), she makes her own from hazelnuts.
 Tamura-san reminds me of our own local Japanese chef, Mutsuko Soma, who’s made quite a reputation for herself in Seattle, not to mention being named a 2018 James Beard Award semi-finalist.
 Her soba is the stuff of legend.

 Shizuku by Chef Naoko